Sudan's military seizes control in coup | DW | 25.10.2021

 "There's a lot going on that we still need to to to understand.
 Tensions are high.
 And this comes at a time when the country is already in a protracted humanitarian emergency with millions of people at stake," Carter added.

 General Burhan said in a televised address that a new technocratic government would lead the country until elections in July 2023.
-He said fighting between various Sudanese political factions has prompted the military to intervene.
+He said fighting between various Sudanese political factions was what prompted the military to intervene and dissolve the government.

 Burhan was already the country's de facto head of state as part of the military-civilian transition council.